 By the way, I was absolutely inspired by my friend Maya over at Wholesome Yum to make this dish.
 She has a recipe for Baked Easy Cheesy Zucchini Casserole that got my engine roaring.

-How to make zucchini casserole
+How to make this delicious zucchini casserole

 Preheat the oven to 400 degrees Fahrenheit and adjust the oven rack to the middle position.